Best Things To Do In Wales

 Best Things To Do In Wales | Welsh Men’s Choirs

 One of the most distinctive features of Welsh culture are the male voice choirs that have been hugely popular over several centuries.
 Almost every town in Wales has their own choir that practices weekly, which are open to the public.
 The tradition stems from the 18th century Nonconformist Protestant religious movement in Wales, whose members did not “conform” to the governance of the Church of England.
 Choirs sprung up in the mines, where voices raised in song became an antidote to danger and an affirmation of fellowship.
-The male choirs soon became an integral part of the country’s culture, and the desire to maintain their Welsh individuality, language, amidst political struggles with the English.
+The male choirs soon became an integral part of the country’s culture.
+It satisfied their desire to maintain their Welsh individuality and language amidst political struggles with the English.

 Some current popular choirs include Maelgwn Choir in Llandudno Junction and Caernarfon Male Voice Choir in Pwllglas.
 Check out any town’s local tourism office to find the nearest choir where you can hear their wonderful singing, including hymns and songs like “Cwm Rhondda” (Bread of Heaven) or “Calon Lân” (A Pure Heart)!
 You can also check out the North Wales Choral Festival, held in Llandudno March 5th through the 7th, and view choirs from all over the world!
 There’s also the International Choral Festival Wales held in July.
 While the festival awards are different from the original pairs of boots and trousers, choirs of men still compete for recognition within Wales.